Dirac leptogenesis from asymmetry wash-in via scatterings: Simple model

 As a simple model that contains all ingredients for successful Dirac leptogenesis via scattering, we introduce several scalar particles $X_i \sim (\Vec{3},\Vec{1},-1/3)$, \ie~the same gauge quantum numbers as the right-handed down quark, or the $S_1$ leptoquark in the notation of Ref.~\cite{Dorsner:2016wpm}.
 The relevant Yukawa interactions take the form

-where we have suppressed gauge and flavor indices and assumed the $X_i$ to be mass eigenstates with masses $M_i$.
-Focusing on a minimal model allowing for a successful leptogenesis, we only consider two copies of $X$, $i=1,2$, and take the coupling matrices to be proportional to the identity matrix in flavor space.
+where we assumed the $X_i$ to be mass eigenstates with masses $M_i$.
+Focusing on a minimal model allowing for a successful leptogenesis, we consider two copies of $X$, $i=1,2$, coupled to the first generation of fermions only.
 To simplify our discussion, we have also imposed a baryon-number symmetry that forbids the di-quark couplings $Q Q X$ and $u_R d_R X$, \cf~case \textit{c} among the renormalizable Dirac-leptogenesis models from Ref.~\cite{Heeck:2023lxl}.
 Upon assigning $(B-L)(X_i) = -2/3$, the above Lagrangian is $B-L$ conserving.
+We stay agnostic about whether this is a global symmetry (and thus at most weakly broken through quantum-gravity effects) or a gauge symmetry (either unbroken with tiny coupling or large St\"uckelberg mass~\cite{Heeck:2014zfa}, or even spontaneously broken by more than two units to protect the Dirac-neutrino nature~\cite{Heeck:2013rpa,Heeck:2013vha}).
 With these choices, the $X_i$ do not mediate any processes violating baryon number, lepton number, or lepton flavor.
+These interactions technically contribute to the Dirac-neutrino mass at one-loop order, naively $\mathcal{O}( F^* m_d G/16 \pi^2)$ with the down-quark mass $m_d$, to be absorbed by the Dirac-mass counterterm together with the divergent piece.

 While $B-L$ is hence conserved over the entire history of our universe, $\nu_R$ number need not be, allowing sphalerons~\cite{Kuzmin:1985mm} -- which are blind to the $\nu_R$ -- to convert the matching asymmetry $Y_{\Delta \nu_R}=Y_{\Delta (B-L_\text{SM})}$ into a baryon asymmetry~\cite{Kuzmin:1985mm, Harvey:1990qw}